 Need-based financial aid is limited for international students.
 We would encourage you to research funding opportunities that may be available through the country in which you hold citizenship, as some countries offer funding to students while studying abroad.
 Please review the Funding and Resources for International Students and Non-US Citizens document for more detailed information about external need- and merit-based funding opportunities available for international students.
 Merit-based scholarship opportunities are available through the Colorado School of Public Health and are typically awarded during the application review process.

-Beginning Fall 2019, after satisfactorily completing 18 credit hours, degree-seeking international students (on F1 or J1 visas) will be eligible to receive a tuition differential scholarship for the remaining required credits of their degree program.
+Beginning Fall 2019, after satisfactorily completing (3.0 GPA or better) and paying non-resident tuition for 18 credit hours, degree-seeking international students (on F1 or J1 visas) who have been enrolled for one calendar year will be eligible to receive a tuition differential scholarship.
+The scholarship will enable international students to pay resident tuition for the remaining required credits of their degree program.
 The scholarship will continue to be awarded each semester as long as the student is making satisfactory progress in their program according to program policies.

 Learn more about ColoradoSPH scholarship opportunities